Digital Printing (CMYK COLOUR OR BLACK)

 So the more intricate the design, the more it’ll cost.

-Your paper also depends on the final costing, while we prefer to laser cut wood,
+Paper also depends on the final costing, while we prefer to laser cut wood,

 perspex and metallic papers, we are also able to cut on normal printed papers

-Our die-cutting is produced this way.
+Our die-cutting is produced in this way.